minkeymouse/nowcasting-kr/STATUS.md

 - **Blockers**: LaTeX installation required (not available in current environment)
 - **Context**: All report content is complete and verified.
 All metric values match aggregated_results.csv.
 All citations verified.
 LaTeX syntax verified.
 Report content refined.
 Ready for compilation.

 **Current Status**: All critical tasks completed.
 Report content complete and refined with 28 experiments (28/36 = 77.8%).
-All metric values verified and corrected to match aggregated_results.csv exactly.
-LaTeX syntax verified.
+All metric values verified and corrected.
+All incremental improvements completed.
 Code finalized.
 Ready for PDF compilation (external dependency).

 ## Experiment Configuration